Wes Patten: Playing career

 Patten made his first-grade debut for Balmain in Round 22 of the 1993 NSWRL season against Parramatta.
 In 1995, Balmain changed their name to the "Sydney Tigers" at the start of the Super League war and moved their home games to Parramatta Stadium.
 Patten became a regular starter for the team in 1996, before departing at the end of the season to join the Gold Coast Chargers.

 In his first year at the Gold Coast, Patten played 24 matches as the club reached its first-ever finals series.
 Patten played in both finals games, a 25–14 victory over Illawarra and a 32–10 loss against the Sydney City Roosters.

-The following year, Patten played in the Chargers’ final ever game as a club, a 20–18 loss against Cronulla-Sutherland.
+The following year, Patten played in the Chargers' final ever game as a club, a 20–18 loss against Cronulla-Sutherland.
 In 1999, Patten joined South Sydney and played in the club's final season in the league before they were controversially excluded from the competition.
 In 2000, Patten joined St George-Illawarra and played one season with them before retiring at the end of the season at the age of 26.

-Post playing
+Other activities

-Patten now works as a reporter and sideline host for the Barefoot Rugby League Show on National Indigenous Television (NITV).
-Prior to this, he guested in Australian soap opera Home and Away in 1993 as student Kevin Baker and also acted in the Australian television show Heartland.
+Patten guest-starred in Australian soap operas A Country Practice as Lionel Ngurra (1989) and Home and Away as student Kevin Baker (1993).
+He also appeared in the 1994 Australian television show Heartland.

+Patten worked as a reporter and sideline host for The Barefoot Rugby League Show on National Indigenous Television (NITV).

+Personal life

-Patten was allegedly involved in a home invasion but was acquitted.
-He is the cousin of Anthony Mundine.
+Patten is the cousin of Anthony Mundine.